gregversteeg/InfoDiffusionSimple/readme.md

 Optionally, you can do "python train.py", and then load the checkpoint in the IPython notebook (optional cell included) to show the visualizations.

+### Fixing the log SNR sampling parameters
+This is the equivalent step to fixing the noise scheduler in other papers.
+Our analysis suggests that a two parameter log logistic distribution for log SNR is appropriate.
+We need to fix the mean and scale of this distribution.
+In the ICLR paper, we show how to use the spectrum of the data to estimate appropriate values.
+For large datasets, this may be intractable.
+Instead, we can treat these two values as hyper-parameters.
+However, rather than fix them blindly, we can estimate them empirically from one run of the diffusion model.

+To empirically set these hyper-parameters.
+Run the diffusion model once with the default values, and then use tensorboard to look at the MSE plot.

+TODO: picture of MSE curve
+We want to pick the location, logsnr_loc to be the 50 percent quantile, and the scale to be the distance to the 75th percent quantile.
+Note the maximum value for MSE should be d.

 ## Train on CIFAR-10

 ```train